MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-A-Office-Secretary-Labor/part-18-Rules-Practice-Procedure-Administrative-Hearings-Before-Office-Administrative-Law-Judges/subpart-A-General/subjectgroup-ECFRa748b060b1f153d-Service-Format-Timing-Filings-Other-Papers/section-18.30.md

 (v) How the paper was served.

-(b) *Filing with Office of Administrative Law Judges* - (1) *Required filings.* Any paper that is required to be served must be filed within a reasonable time after service with a certificate of service.
+(b) *Filing with Office of Administrative Law Judges*—(1) *Required filings.* Any paper that is required to be served must be filed within a reasonable time after service with a certificate of service.
 But disclosures under § 18.50(c) and the following discovery requests and responses must not be filed until they are used in the proceeding or the judge orders filing:

 (i) Notices of deposition,